 Acoustic neuroma can be caused by:

-- Neck or face radiation can lead to acoustic neuroma many years later.
+- Neck or head radiation.
+This can lead to acoustic neuroma many years later.

 What are the symptoms of acoustic neuroma?